cjpdev/JavaScript_MIDI_AND_TONE_examples/README.md

 Uses a very simple solution to playback the MIDI.
 So what ever MIDI is construct should playback with Tone.js.
 The Tone MIDI parse is used to import the binary MIDI data for playback.

+- The created MIDI files can also be downlaoded.